 CBD products are federally legal in the US, thanks to the passage of the 2018 Farm Bill that removed hemp from the Controlled Substances Act.
 Under the law, hemp products are permitted for production and sale as long as they contain no more than .3% THC.

 It is important to note that CBD products are legal, but they have not been approved by the Federal Drug Administration as a form of medical or therapeutic treatment.
-While individuals and organizations have promoted CBD products for various medical benefits, many questions still remain about the compound and any effects it may have on the body.
+While individuals and organizations have promoted CBD products for various benefits, many questions still remain about the compound and any effects it may have on the body.

 Can Be Obtained from Hemp or Marijuana Plants

 CBD can be obtained from two main sources – marijuana and hemp plants.